1001hadi/games-shop/README.md

 - GamesRoutes:

-  -get all
+  - get all
-  -get specific
+  - get specific
-  -update by admin
+  - update by admin
-  -delete by admin
+  - delete by admin

 - cartRoutes:

-  -items
+  - items